The Committee Calendar will provide you with information on the forthcoming meetings.

 - appoint the Leader of the Council and members of committees, joint committees and outside bodies

-- discuss issues raised by Councillors.
-These are called Notice of Motions (pdf, 336kb).
+- discuss issues raised by councillors.
+These are called Notice of Motions.
 Rules relating to these are set out in the Newcastle Charter.
 The full text of a Notice of Motion is available by accessing the City Council agendas

 - receive questions and written replies.
 Questions and written replies are available by accessing the City Council agendas.
-Previous Members questions to Council (pdf, 262kb)
+Previous Questions to Council

 Petitions and E Petitions